Get all your news in one place.

 "They should be placed away from draughty areas where they can be exposed to cold winds, or too close to radiators and other heat sources that can make them dry out quicker."

-4. Reduce watering routines
+4. Adjust watering routines

 Perfecting your houseplant watering routine is no walk in the park, not when you have to wonder about how often you should water succulents as well as orchids.
-One advantage to winter houseplant care is that plants won't require as much water, so you can take it easy for a few months.

 Jane explains, "Plants typically need more water during summer because the soil dries out faster.
 Due to cooler temperatures, winter soil stays moist longer, so you have to water less.
 Before re-watering in winter, make sure the top few centimetres of soil dry out."

-Always check the soil before watering especially when you're still getting used to the new routine, you don't want to waterlog your plants and cause root rot.
+Always check the soil before watering. especially when you're still getting used to the new routine, you don't want to waterlog your plants and cause root rot.

 5. Avoid repotting